Insurance Stocks Moving In Thursday's Intraday Session - Benzinga

 Gainers

-- FG Financial Gr FGF shares increased by 3.76% to $3.03.
-FG Financial Gr's stock is trading at a volume of 3.7K shares as of 12:40 EST. This is 9.1% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $19.6 million.
+- Fanhua FANH stock increased by 2.22% to $7.35.
+Fanhua's stock is trading at a volume of 9.0K shares as of 12:40 EST. This is 17.4% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $390.8 million.
+As per the news, the Q4 earnings report came out 3 days ago.

 Losers